mild-tn/micro-fe/README.md

 #### Description:

 1. `package` folder is example of build Microfrontends as a react with react.
-I'm studying from [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/)
+I'm studying [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/)
 2. `react-w-next` is example of build Microfrontends as a react with next (It's just an experiment.).
 I try to make component is a ui lib and can share component to host app (web container) for develop.

 #### Resource